Built by Nakajima in May 1945. Delivered to the Imperial Japanese Navy (IJN) as A6M7 Model 62 Zero manufacture number

 Doug Vernon adds:

-Discovered in Lake Biwa 1976 and recovered in an effort funded by the curator of the Arashiyama Museum.
+In 1976, this Zero was discovered in Lake Biwa and recovered by the curator of the Arashiyama Museum.

 Thanks to Jim Long and Warren Sessler for additional information